 Nigeria’s borders with Cameroon, Chad and Niger can be closed at short notice.

 Fuel shortages are common and motorists should ensure they have adequate fuel for their journey, particularly in the northern regions.
+You should also travel with multiple forms of communication and ensure others are aware of your travel plans.

 For further advice, see our road travel page.